wmde/wikibase-release-pipeline/development/CONTRIBUTING.md

 ## Testing

-Tests are organized in suites, which can be found in `test/suites`.
-Each suite runs a series of specs (tests) found in the `test/specs` directory.
-Which specs run by default in each suite are specified in the `.conf.ts` file in each suite directory under the `specs` key.
+Tests are organized under `test/suites/<suite>`.
+Each suite owns its environment configuration, fixtures, and `specs/` directory.
+Its `.conf.ts` file selects the specs that run by default.

 Local test commands build all images once and then run against the resulting `:latest` tags.
 Docker's layer cache avoids repeating unchanged build work.
 CI